ljsinclair/featurebase-docs/docs/cloud/cloud-users/cloud-user-deactivate.md

 ## Deactivate a user

+{: .note}
-NOTE: You may choose to [change the user role](/docs/cloud/cloud-users/cloud-user-edit-role) rather than deactivating the account.
+You may choose to [change the user role](/docs/cloud/cloud-users/cloud-user-edit-role) rather than deactivating the account.

 * Click **Configuration** > **Manage users**
 * Click <span class="material-icons md-18">more_vert</span>  on the **Active** user > **Deactivate user**.